 Contact a top Houston personal injury lawyer with Law Office of Joseph Onwuteaka, P.C.
-Our law firm has been protecting the rights of America’s workforce for more than 30 years.
-Our experienced staff understands that the laws governing construction site injuries can be difficult to navigate due to the complex nature of this area of law.
+Joseph Onwuteaka has been protecting the rights of America’s workforce for more than 30 years. experienced staff understands that the laws governing construction site injuries can be difficult to navigate due to the complex nature of this area of law.
 An experienced personal injury attorney can provide a free case evaluation, with information on how he will help you preserve your rights while working get you the compensation that you deserve.

 The majority of fatalities in construction site accidents fall into four general categories.
 While many other accidents can and do occur on construction sites, the fatal four account for more fatalities than any other.
 The fatal four includes: